leochocolat/boilerplate/README.md

 git clone git@github.com:leochocolat/boilerplate.git
 ```

-### Make sure you have Nodes, NPM and Gulp on your machine :
+### Make sure you have Node, NPM and Gulp on your machine :

 Type these commands on your terminal
 ```